fynngollon/inf/README.md

-Files for Computer Science class
+# Files for Computer Science class
+Nothing to see here.
+Just some schoolwork files as a backup.